 Etta Marilla Whitney (1862-1950) named the city of Avalon.
-Born Etta Marilla Ticknor in Flint, MI, she married Edwin John “E.J.”
-Whitney (1852-1931) in 1885; E.J.’s sister happened to be Clara Shatto, a fellow Michigander who with her husband George bought Santa Catalina Island in 1887.
-The townsite they planned there was originally called “Shatto”, but Etta, a fan of Alfred, Lord Tennyson’s Idylls of the King, in which King Arthur retires to the mythical island of Avalon, suggested that instead.
-The Whitneys actually lived in Avalon for years, from its rugged early days until the 1910s; they ran the Glenmore Hotel and E.J. served as Catalina’s first justice of the peace.
-They relocated to Claremont, where their son Walter attended Pomona College; he would later become a professor of astronomy there.
+Born Etta Marilla Ticknor in Flint, MI, in 1885 she married the New York-born, Michigan-raised Edwin John “E.J.”
+Whitney (1852-1931); E.J.’s sister happened to be Clara Shatto, who with her husband George bought Santa Catalina Island in 1887.
+The townsite they planned there was going to be called “Shatto” until Etta, a fan of Alfred, Lord Tennyson’s Idylls of the King, in which King Arthur retires to the mythical island of Avalon, suggested that instead.
+The Whitneys actually lived in Avalon for years, from its rugged early days through the 1910s; they ran the Glenmore Hotel and E.J. served as Catalina’s first justice of the peace.
+They eventually relocated to Claremont, where their son Walter attended Pomona College.
+He would later become a professor of astronomy there.